tthoeye/tthoeye.github.io/_services/matchmaking-session2.md

   <h2 class="ldt-section-title">Pitch your Pilot Project Proposal</h2>

   <div class="ldt-highlight">
     <p>During the Matchmaking Event, you will have the opportunity to deliver a short pitch (max.
-3 minutes) focused on your **pilot proposal**.
+3 minutes) focused on your pilot proposal.
       Use this moment to clearly present:
       <li>The core idea of your pilot project</li>
       <li>The specific partners or expertise you are looking for</li>